Sometimes a crisis can lead to experimentation, innovation, and evolution.

 Although criticized in some quarters as mostly hype, the Samsung subsidiary, STAR labs, is investing heavily in its Neon project.
 According to the company, Neons are being designed to hold conversations with users while displaying “emotions and intelligence.”

 But if virtual assistants like Neons or Alexa did evolve to become virtual companions, what would that mean for your personal data?
-After all, we’re talking about an AI knowing more about you than your partner or, well, even you do.
+After all, we’re talking about an AI knowing more about you than your partner does.
+Perhaps better than you know yourself.

 These virtual companions would combine data about your physical wellbeing with insights about your mental health.
-They’d know your most intimate thoughts, beliefs, and desires.
+They’d know all of your most intimate thoughts, beliefs, and desires.

 A tempting prospect for hackers